TRPV1-Receptor/one-man-army/README.md

 ## Project Description

-One Man Army is a mobile application that allows small business owners to streamline their record-keeping by digitizing receipts and invoices, tracking expenses, and monitoring their finances
+The One Man Army mobile application provides a platform for small business owners to display their expertise and advertise their services.
+Additionally, it enables individuals who lack certain skill sets to locate competent professionals and outsource work to them.
 ______________________________________________________________

 ## Development Team